ms-lemos/BolineaBot/README.md

 Bolinea Bot for Discord
 ===================

 Written in C# using the Discord.Net library v1.0.
-Simplified version on magic conch bot.
+Simplified version of magic conch bot.

 **Features:**
 ------------------